-Prospective candidates for Exemplary Project status should complete and return the Exemplary Project Application form on pages 35-36 by March 31, 1981 for consideration by the 1981 Review Board.
-Applications received after that date will be screened for the 1982 Board Meetina.
+Prospective candidates for Exemplary Project status should complete and return the Exemplary Project Application form on pages 35-36 by February 26, 1982 for consideration by the 1982 Review Board.

 Procedures for Exemplary Project Application are detailed on page 2.